mikaso67/Protein-Tissue-Specificity-Prediction/README.md

 ## Project Overview
 This project focuses on the classification of human tissue types based on transcriptomic protein expression profiles.
 Using data derived from the **Human Protein Atlas**, the goal is to predict the tissue origin of a sample based on its molecular signature.

-This work demonstrates the application of **High-Dimensional Statistics** and **Machine Learning** to bioinformatics, addressing the "$p \gg n$" problem (feature space significantly larger than sample size) typical in omics data.
+This work demonstrates the application of **High-Dimensional Statistics** and **Machine Learning** to bioinformatics, addressing the "p >> n" problem (feature space significantly larger than sample size) typical in omics data.

 ## Key Results
 * **Best Model Accuracy:** **99.15%** (Support Vector Machine)